Appendix - Acronyms and Units - Glossary

 Stock.
 Functionally discrete population that is largely distinct from other populations of the same species and can be regarded as a separate entity for management or assessment purposes.

 Stock–recruitment relationship.
 Relationship between the size of the parental biomass and the number of recruits it generates.
 Determination of this relationship is difficult, and involves studying the population’s size–age composition, and growth and mortality rates.

 Straddling stock.
-Migratory species that spend part of their life cycles in two or more jurisdictions, especially those that migrate between Exclusive Economic Zones and the high seas.
+Migratory species that spends part of its life cycle in two or more jurisdictions, especially one that migrates between Exclusive Economic Zones and the high seas.

 Surplus production.
 Inherent productivity of a fish stock that can be harvested sustainably.
 Based on the theory that, at large stock size, rates of reproduction and stock increase are slowed by self-regulating mechanisms, and that the stock increases faster after removals as it attempts to rebuild.
 In theory, fishing can be moderated to take advantage of the more productive rates of stock increase, provided it does not exceed the stock’s capacity to recover.

 Surplus production model.
 Mathematical representation of the way a stock of fish responds to the removal of individuals (for example, by fishing).